derekburgess/jaws/docs/architecture.md

 `jaws.storage` is an outer infrastructure package.
 It depends inward on domain and port contracts; its repository adapters accept driver-compatible objects without importing the optional Neo4j package, so migration and repository records remain importable in a core installation.
 Schema and evidence Cypher belong here.
-Capture, enrichment, compute, and finder now consume the repository bundle for their graph operations; none of those command modules owns Cypher.
-MCP inspection still has direct queries and is the next compatibility adapter to move behind the same boundary.
+Capture, enrichment, compute, finder, and MCP inspection now consume the repository bundle for their graph operations; none of those interface modules owns Cypher.
+The remaining direct administration queries in `jaws_utils.py` move behind guarded retention/export/administration services in the next Milestone 2 slices.

 `jaws.adapters` contains outer implementations of inward ports.
 Its standard runtime clock and UUID capture-ID generator import only domain contracts and the standard library; later